nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Refer to [Readers' Command Parameters](#readers-command-parameters) for more details about each parameter.
 * Deletes the reader at the specified `INDEX`.
 * The index refers to the index number shown in the displayed reader list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer**, i.e. 1, 2, 3, …​

 **:warning: Warning:**<br>
-* A reader will not be deleted if he/she has unreturned books.
-This is to prevent the loss books.
+* A reader cannot be deleted if he/she has unreturned books.
+This is to prevent the loss of your books.

+  To delete a reader holding on to unreturned books, you will need to first return the books borrowed by the reader (see the [return command](#returning-a-book--return) for more details), before deleting him/her.

 Example:

-If a reader wish to have his/her registration cancelled and personal information erased from SmartLib, you can follow the steps below to delete the reader from SmartLib's registered reader base.
+If a reader wishes to have his/her registration cancelled and personal information erased from SmartLib, you can follow the steps below to delete the reader from SmartLib's registered reader base.

 Steps:
-1. Type `deletereader 3` if the reader has an index of 1 as shown on the displayed reader list.
+1. Type `deletereader 3` if the reader has an index of 3 as shown on the displayed reader list.
 2. Press `Enter` to execute.

 Outcome:
-* _Result Display_ will show a success message with the deleted reader's information.
+* The _Result Display_ will show a success message with the deleted reader's information.
+  <br><br>
   ![result for 'addreader_JohnDoe'](images/deletereaderresult.png)

 Tip:
-* If you have just performed a _findreader_ the displayed reader list on SmartLib will be a filtered result of the find command.
+* If you have just executed a _findreader_ command, the displayed reader list on SmartLib will be a filtered result of the find command.
   To delete the reader by the correct index, you could do `listreader` first to get the complete reader list.